Skip to content Skip to footer

 Assets are not automatically split equally in a divorce.
 The main consideration is the individual needs of everyone involved, particularly the children.

-The court may consider a 50/50 split if you have been married a long time – or an unequal split if they think one of you is in greater need than the other.
-For example, if one partner gave up a career to provide childcare, the judge may consider an unequal split.
+The Court may consider a 50/50 split of the matrimonial assets if that meets everyone’s needs – or an unequal split if they think one of you is in greater need than the other.
+For example, if one of you earns less than the other due to childcare arrangements.

 What are matrimonial and non-matrimonial assets?